Spicy Ground Pork Soup with Noodles

 Instructions

 - In large saucepot, heat oil over medium heat.
-Add garlic, pork, ginger, red pepper flakes, cumin, salt and pepper.
-Cook 6 to 8 minutes or until pork is browned and cooked through, breaking up pork with side of spoon and stirring occasionally.
+Add pork and cook 6 to 8 minutes or until pork is browned and cooked through, breaking up meat with side of spoon and stirring occasionally.

 Wow…very tasty!
 I’m a sucker for anything with greens like mustard, collards etc and noodles are always a plus.
 I threw in some Korean red pepper flakes which are very flavorfull IMO and not overly ‘hot’, plus it gives soups a nice color if bland looking.
 I’ll definitely keep recipe and make again.
 Thanks for a tasty soup…Bill in the PNW